The Best Blood Flow Restriction Bands and Devices in 2023

 Blood Flow Restriction Bands

 The biggest drawback to these is that I’ve never found a band that provides enough occlusion to trap the metabolic build-up in the muscle during exercise.
-These styles of BFR bands simply don’t get the job done.
+These styles of BFR bands don’t get the job done.

 The Occlusion Cuff